Joshua-Stacy-VA/Vista-VAM/A&A/VA_Guides/A&A SOP Guide_2019-02.md

 * TVM guidance material located on the OIS portal at Training and Brown Bag Materials

 ### Quality Code Review
-* Quality code reviews of custom developed VA applications using the approved VA static code analysis tool should be conducted to identify code quality issues within VA applications.Ê
+* Quality code reviews of custom developed VA applications using the approved VA static code analysis tool should be conducted to identify code quality issues within VA applications.
 * Applications written in languages that are not supported, such as MUMPS, shall be targeted for manual review of testing with other applicable tools; notify the VA Software Assurance (SwA) Program Office if this is the case at: OISSwASupportGroup@va.gov.

 ### V&V Quality Code Reviews